swiftycode256/clitheme/.github/README.md

 # Installing and building

-`clitheme` can be installed through pip package, Debian package, and Arch Linux package.
+CLItheme can be installed through pip package, Debian package, and Arch Linux package.

 ### Install using Python/pip package

-First, ensure that Python 3 is installed on the system. `clitheme` requires Python 3.8 or higher.
+First, ensure that Python 3 is installed on the system.
+CLItheme requires Python 3.8 or higher.

 - On Linux distributions, you can use relevant package manager to install
 - On macOS, you can install Python through Xcode command line developer tools (use `xcode-select --install` command), or through Python website ( https://www.python.org/downloads )